THE HISTORY OF

 1950 - 1960

-In 1950 a parcel of land at 45620 Victoria Drive, off Sumpter Road was purchased from Harry and LaVern Ancrum.
+In 1950, a parcel of land at 45620 Victoria Drive, off Sumpter Road was purchased from Harry and LaVern Ancrum.
 At this new location, members began worshipping under a tarpaulin tent, donated by Edward Tootles (cousin of Ruth Love).
 The church was completed in 1954.
 In 1955, the Rev. T. Reid Lawrence was appointed pastor at Pleasant Valley.
-Under the leadership of first lady, Dorothy Lawrence, The Mary Bell Missionary Society was organized.
+Under the leadership of the first lady, Dorothy Lawrence, The Mary Bell Missionary Society was organized.
 The society was named after Mrs. Mary (Marie Kelly) Bell (1890-1955) who reportedly was responsible for the first 500 cinder blocks to build Pleasant Valley.
 Fundraising efforts and proceeds from competitive Men’s and Women’s Day campaigns aided in building development.
 Mrs. Willa (John) Terry was the Mary Bell Missionary Society president and Mrs. Myrtle Young initiated the "Young Married Couples Club".

-In 1956, The Reverends Louis and Naomi Meadows were appointed by Bishop Gomez.
-The dynamic dual ministry of the Rev. Louis and the Rev. Naomi Meadows brought a resurgence of young adults, and under their direction, The Pastoral Choir was formed with Edith Mays Swanson as directress.
+In 1956, the Reverends Louis and Naomi Meadows were appointed by Bishop Gomez.
+The dynamic dual ministry of the Rev. Louis and the Rev. Naomi Meadows brought a resurgence of young adults, and under their direction, the Pastoral Choir was formed with Edith Mays Swanson as directress.
 The Pastoral Choir became noted for singing acapella - "Wings Over Jordan Choir" style.
-Minutes of the choir indicate the constant demand and the frequent engagements in Canada, radio stations, Annual and District Conferences, before State Attorney General, Frank Kelly and Third Sunday District Fellowships.
+Minutes of the choir indicate the constant demand and the frequent engagements in Canada, radio stations, Annual and District Conferences, before the State Attorney General, Frank Kelly and Third Sunday District Fellowships.

-The Rev. Clarence W Carrington, Sr. and First Lady Margaret was appointed to Pleasant Valley A.M.E. on September 15, 1957.
+The Rev. Clarence W Carrington, Sr. and First Lady Margaret were appointed to Pleasant Valley A.M.E. on September 15, 1957.
 In 1963, two lots were purchased.
 Mrs. Francis Harper and Mrs. Ruth Dickey organized the "Up and Ready Club" during this time to assist the ministry.

 1961 - 1978